laktak/extrakto/README.md

 ## Wiki

-Add or look for special tips in our [wiki](https://github.com/laktak/extrakto/wiki).
+Add or look for special requirements and tips in our [wiki](https://github.com/laktak/extrakto/wiki).

 ## Options